ManarCSAlharbi/The-Metropolitan-Museum-of-Art/README.md

 ## Overview

 This project is a cross-platform mobile application, built with **Angular 18** and **Ionic Framework**, developed during a training program at SAUDIA.
-The app provides users with an interactive and visually engaging experience for browsing and exploring artworks from The Metropolitan Museum of Art using their public API. [indigodavid.github.io/metropolitan-museum-of-art/](https://indigodavid.github.io/metropolitan-museum-of-art/)
+The app provides users with an interactive and engaging way to explore the Metropolitan Museum of Art's vast collection.

 ---